Hochfrequenz/ahbicht/README.md

 | `neutral`                                      | Hints and UnevaluatedFormat Constraints are seen as neutral as they don't have a condition to be fulfilled or unfulfilled and should not change the requirement outcome.
 See truth table below.                                                                                                                                                                                                                                                                                                                               |
 | `unknown`                                      | If the condition can be fulfilled but we don't know (yet) if it is or not.
 See truth table below.                                                                                                                                                                                                                                                                                                                                                                                                                             | "Wenn vorhanden"                                                                                                      |

 The decision if a requirement constraint is met / fulfilled / true is made in the content evaluation module.
-See [its README](evaluation/README_Evaluation.md).

 ### Program structure